shaypal5/kaggle_titanic_shaypal/README.rst

 * Physical features:

   * Estimate height, body mass, boday fat, etc. from age, ethnicity, financial state, etc. The former might help predict who could hold out for longer on the water.
+  * Find passenger pictures to use in this estimation?

 * Imbue training data: